premchander-revature/interviewquestions/DDL.md

 -------

-13.Which database objects give an alternative name to an object?
+13.Which of the following database objects gives an alternative name to an object?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)